Home > Terms of Reference-Nominating Committee

 - develop, maintain and review the criteria to be used in the assessment of Board, as a whole, Board Committees and individual Directors;

-- conduct annual assessments on the effectiveness of the Board, as a whole, Board Committees and the contribution of each individual Director;
+- conduct annual assessments on the effectiveness of the Board, as a whole, Board Committees and the contribution of each individual Director, taking into consideration their probity with law and adherence to governance practices including anti-corruption policies and procedures;

 - conduct annual review on the required mix of skills, experience and other qualities of the Board, including core competencies which NEDs shall bring to the Board; and

-- develop and review the criteria to assess the independence of INEDs.
+- develop and review the criteria to assess the independence of Independent Non-Executive Directors.

 D. Induction and Training of Directors